Spanish–Moro conflict: Wars in the 1800s

 In 1845 a Spanish frigate left Manila for Zamboanga, and from there proceeded to the island of Balanguingui, of the Samales group, where an anchorage was made at the principal port.
-Colonel Penaranda, secretary to the civil governor of the Philippines, tried to communicate with the dato of the island, but in place of this was ordered to leave at once, and the Moro fort fired upon the Spanish frigate.
+Colonel Penaranda, secretary to the civil governor of the Philippines, tried to communicate with the datu of the island, but in place of this was ordered to leave at once, and the Moro fort fired upon the Spanish frigate.
 A landing was made, but the party was obliged to retire with the loss of some men and Commander Rodriguez.
 At this time this island was the center of piracy in the archipelago, and the visit of the Spanish vessel was to ascertain its means of defense.

 In 1848 the British-built steam gunboats El Cano, Magallanes, and Reina de Castilla, with three barkentines, carrying three companies of troops, went to Balanguingui, which was still a center of piracy.
 The expedition, headed by Claveria in person, anchored off Balanguingui, and an attack was made.
 After a cannonade from the vessels, three companies and 150 Zamboanga volunteers assaulted the walls and carried the fort after a desperate resistance, the Moros losing 100 killed.
 The Spanish lost 7 killed and 50 wounded.
 The next day another fort was captured in the same manner.
 340 Moros being killed and 150, mostly women and children, being taken prisoners.
 The Spaniards lost 1 officer and 15 men killed, 224 wounded, and 22 contused.
 Seventy-nine pieces of artillery were captured in the two forts and 30 captives rescued.
 Two smaller forts were also taken, and the towns of Buasugan, Suitan, Pahat, and Padanan destroyed.

 In 1848 two Dutch corvettes, being denied the return of some captives by the Sultan of Jolo, cannonaded the forts there for twenty-four hours.

 In 1849 the British warship HMS Meander, Captain Kepple, with Sir James Brooke, the founder of Sarawak, on board, made a treaty with the Sultan of Jolo in which the Sultan promised not to recognize any other power as his suzerain without the consent of Great Britain.
 Later in 1849, 3,000 Moros from Jolo attacked the fort of Isabela de Basilan, but were repulsed.
 The prisoners taken were conducted to Zamboanga and a notice was sent to the Sultan of Jolo concerning the capture and punishment of his subjects.